Add reserve nodes to existing deployment

 Prerequisites

-• A new Exasol 8 deployment
+• An existing Exasol 8 deployment.

 • The parameter CCC_HOST_CLEANUP must be set to false in the configuration that was used to create the deployment.
 If you created the deployment with CCC_HOST_CLEANUP=true, you will not be able to add nodes using this method.